SESYNC-ci/git-in-the-shell-lesson/slides/reproducible.md

 ## A Plug for Reproducible Research

-Reproducibility is a core tenent of the scientific method.
+Reproducibility is a core tenet of the scientific method.
 Experiments are reported in sufficient detail for a skilled practitioner to duplicate the result.

 The principle applies equally to modeling, analysis, and perhaps most